ECE364/ECE364.github.io/exams.md

 #### Use pen

 The exams will be scanned and uploaded to Gradescope where they will be graded by the TAs.
-Unfortunately, last semester we had a problem with a number of individuals that used a pencil with a light touch causing the exam to be illegible.
+Unfortunately, in the past we have had a problem with a number of individuals that used a pencil with a light touch causing the exam to be illegible.
 Therefore, we're banning pencils.
 I'm not going to go around confiscating pencils like some weird pen nazi, but if we see an exam that is difficult to read, we will take off points.
 Just use pen, if you need to change something you can always cross out the previous answer and make a note for the grader to look at the scratch page.

 ### Regrades

-Regrades requests would be open for a week once grades are released.
+Regrade requests will be open for a week once grades are released.
 Regrade requests are not intended for arguing about point allocation, or whether the grading scale is fair.

 Unfortunately, certain students think that they can tire us into giving them point that they did not earn, by keep asking for unjustified regrade requests.
 As such, superfluous, argumentative and repetitive regrade requests, after an appropriate warning, would results in a zero on the relevant questions - please do not waste our time.

 ### DRES
 - If you have a DRES accommodation, please email the course staff directly (not sure if sending documents over Piazza is compliant with EHR policies or not, but why risk it).
 Make sure I respond that I've recorded your accommodation!
-If I don't respond email again.
+If I don't respond, email again.
 - Because of the limited staff, DRES students will take the exams at the [TAC](https://www.disability.illinois.edu/academic-accommodations-and-supports/academic-accommodations/testing-accommodations) synchronously with the rest of the class.
 DRES students that need additional time for exams are expected to schedule exam proctoring with the Testing and Accommodation Facility.
-I'll try my best to send out reminder emails but it is your responsibility to make sure you have registered for TAC accommodations.
+I'll try my best to send out reminder emails, but it is your responsibility to make sure you have registered for TAC accommodations.
 - Best thing you can do is to schedule the exams with TAC **now**.
 That way there is no chance on forgetting to schedule a slot and missing out on your accommodations.
 - Regardless of if you have extra time, you are expected to show up to the exam on time.
 TAC will refuse to accept any individual that arrives to an exam more than 30 minutes late.
-I had tom implement this rule because in the past, I've had multiple DRES students have +50% time on the exam and show up to the exam late by that amount of time (effectively using the extra time as a opportunity to sleep in).
-Stuff like this makes it harder for DRES students that actually need accommodations to get so please do your best to show up to a exam on time.
+I had to implement this rule because in the past, I've had multiple DRES students have +50% time on the exam and show up to the exam late by that amount of time (effectively using the extra time as an opportunity to sleep in).
+Stuff like this makes it harder for DRES students that actually need accommodations to get, so please do your best to show up to the exam on time.